parth090718/Digitdetect/DIGITDETECT-main/DIGITDETECT-main/README.md

 For any questions or feedback, feel free to reach out:

-Aditya bhandari
+Parth Bisht

-GitHub: Adi19488819
+GitHub: parth090718

-Email: adibhandari048@gmail.com.com
+Email: parthbisht59@gmail.com